ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"Indeed -- in every way," spake I, "would then these bondsmen not think that the truth is anything else than the shadows of the objects carried?"
+"Indeed -- in every way," spake I, "would then these bondsmen not think that the truth is anything else than the shadows of the objects which are being carried?"

 Glaukōn